-In case of necessary psychological assistance (concerning other than emergency and crisis situations), please use the consulting services provided by the Centre for Information, Counselling and Social Services, Charles University.
+In case of necessary psychological assistance (concerning other than emergency and crisis situations), please use the consulting services provided by the Centre for Information, Counselling and Social Services, Charles University and its Psychological Counselling for International Students.
 To log in to the Psychological Counseling Service, click here.

 We strongly recommend applying for a long-term residence permit for the purpose of study in the territory, which allows its holder to travel within the Schengen area.

 All students who will spend their first or second year in Prague will receive further information from the local coordinators as soon as they are admitted to the program.
 In particular, the students will receive a package with documents necessary for a residence permit application, namely: